 We are developing a custom, on-body drug delivery system that would enable patients to self-administer APL-2 through subcutaneous infusion.
 While this device is in development, we will use one or more commercially available ambulatory infusion pumps in our ongoing and planned clinical trials.
-The development of a custom drug delivery system may be delayed or we may not be successful in developing a custom drug delivery system and may need to continue to rely on commercially available ambulatory infusion pumps may involve several risks, including reduced control over costs, delivery schedules, reliability and quality.
+The development of a custom drug delivery system may be delayed or we may not be successful in developing a custom drug delivery system and may need to continue to rely on commercially available ambulatory infusion pumps.
+Any reliance on third-party infusion pumps may involve several risks, including reduced control over costs, delivery schedules, reliability and quality.